absolute-quantum/cats-blender-plugin/README.md

      - Skip to step 4
 3. In Blender: Click the "Enable Protection" button
 4. Export it to Unity by either using the "Export" button within Cats or set the fbx export option by yourself:
-   Geometrie > Smoothing > Set to "Face"
+   Geometries > Smoothing > Set to "Face"
 4. In Unity: Set the value of the blendshape 'Basis Original' to 100 like so: https://i.imgur.com/RlrGTvV.gif
 5. Because (for some odd reason) the protection increases your bounding box it could be too big to upload your model.